 ABOUT THE OREGON ASSOCIATION OF WOODTURNERS

-The Oregon Association of Woodturners (OAW) is an all-volunteer, not-for-profit association of participating woodturning clubs from Oregon and Washington.
+The Oregon Association of Woodturners (OAW) is an all-volunteer, 501.c3 not-for-profit association of participating woodturning clubs from Oregon and Washington.
 The primary purpose of the Oregon Association of Woodturners is to provide an outstanding educational opportunity to woodturners of all skill levels.
 Our goal is to present a forum/symposium (known as the Oregon Woodturning Symposium) for the education and skill development of anyone interested in woodturning.
 Our secondary aim is to support charitable programs related to woodturning such as Beads of Courage to assist seriously ill children, Empty Bowls to assist local food banks and Turn for Troops to provide hand-made pens for US military personnel deployed overseas.
 The Oregon Association of Woodturners bylaws can be found here.

-THE 2017 OAW BOARD OF DIRECTORS
+THE 2023 OAW BOARD OF DIRECTORS

-Terry Gerros, President
+Terry Gerros, Vice President

 I've always had an interest in woodworking but never had any formal training and enjoyed building small boxes and other small items.
 I decided to take an adult woodworking class at a local high school in hopes of learning how to use the tools I had purchased.
 On the first day, the instructor told the class, "here is the equipment, have at it."
 Feeling a bit let down, as I thought there would be some training involved, I turned to see a row of old Delta lathes.
 A light went on in my head, as my next door neighbor (Hans Kaumanns, a fantastic woodworker and an inspiration) had suggested I try turning, "it would suit you, Terry."
 I asked the instructor if I could try turning.
 Without any training, spent the next 8 weeks at the lathe with some very dull tools.
 I still have that very ugly, poorly formed 3" bowl with screw holes in the bottom, that was in 1998.
 I bought a Jet 12-36 lathe and was hooked.